Dexter season 4: Plot

 Dexter follows Arthur around but is surprised when he abducts a young boy from a family at an arcade.
 Dexter goes back to find that Lundy has missed this part of Arthur's pattern: each Trinity series was preceded, five days before, by the abduction of a ten-year-old boy – and since the bodies were never found, they were not recorded as killings.
-With the help of Arthur's son Jonah, Dexter tracks down a bomb shelter at a vacant home where Arthur had stowed the child, and is able to stop Arthur from drowning the boy in cement at a nearby Four Walls One Heart construction site.
-But Arthur gets away.
+With the help of Arthur's son Jonah, Dexter tracks down a bomb shelter at a vacant home where Arthur had stowed the child, and is able to stop Arthur from drowning the boy in cement at a nearby Four Walls One Heart construction site, but Arthur gets away.
 Dexter, as "Kyle", blackmails Arthur with the threat of exposing him as a pedophile, as a way to meet Arthur in secret.
 Instead, Arthur tries to find and kill "Kyle", in the process killing an innocent with the same name.
-Arthur then tricks Dexter to reveal himself, follows him back to the police station where they confront each other and he learns Dexter's true identity.
+Arthur then tricks Dexter to reveal himself, and follows him back to the police station where they confront each other and he learns Dexter's true identity.

 Thus revealed, Dexter tails Arthur to a bank parking lot.
 He drugs him and prepares to take him elsewhere but, having sideswiped another car during the pursuit, he is confronted and taken to jail.
 Dexter is shortly released, but finds that Arthur has disappeared.
 Dexter arranges a getaway for Rita and his children to the Florida Keys as a means to protect them from Arthur, promising to meet them later in the day.
 Dexter eventually finds Arthur, chokes him until he faints, and takes him to the same bomb shelter to kill him.
 After disposing of the evidence, Dexter returns home, and finds a voice mail from Rita.
 He proceeds to call her back, but is surprised to hear her phone ringing in the house.
 Hearing baby Harrison's cries, he races to the bathroom to find Arthur's last victim, Rita, dead in the bathtub, and Harrison bawling in the pool of blood on the floor.